gh-andre/KeePassFont/README.md

 * Build the app and run it from Visual Studio to test whether forms are rendered without controls overlapping and there is no truncated text.

-The second step is completely illogical, but is required for some forms to render correctly.
+The third step makes very little sense, but is required for some forms to render correctly.
 For example, `GroupForm.Designer.cs` and `TanWizardForm.Designer.cs` will have overlapping controls without this step.
 If you know a better way to avoid this, please start a discussion.